Can you drive with a missing oil fill cap

 The oil fill cap helps prevent dirt, dust, and other contaminants from entering the engine.
 Without it, these particles can get inside the engine, potentially causing damage to critical engine components.

-What to use as a temporary oil fill cap?
+What can be used as a temporary oil fill cap?

 Oil fill cap replacement cost